-Hello I'm Eric Ripert, chef of Le Bernardin, commenting on Episode 13 of Top Chef in New York, the All-Star Season.
+Hello, I’m Eric Ripert, chef of Le Bernardin, and I’m commenting on episode four of Top Chef D.C.